brikis98/yevgeniy-brikman-homepage/_posts/2010-12-19-flatland-and-my-adventures-in-stanfords.md

 {% include figure.html path="blog/flatland/flatland-inside.jpg" caption="WTF is this?" %}

 Scribbles.
 I flipped the page and found more scribbles.
-I flipped through the whole thing and it was nothing but jagged lines.
+I flipped through the whole thing, and it was nothing but jagged lines.
 Every.
 Single.
 Page.
 At this point, I was sure that I had lost my mind.
 [Perchance to Dream](http://en.wikipedia.org/wiki/Perchance_to_Dream_(Batman:_The_Animated_Series)) anyone?